-- (1) The Governor may order, in writing, that a prisoner be removed from associating with other prisoners, either generally or during any period that the prisoner is engaged or taking part in prescribed activities or any specified prescribed activity. - (2) In this Rule, "prescribed activity" means - (a) work a prisoner is required to undertake under Rule 54; - (b) education provided under Rule 57; - (c) counselling provided under Rule 58; - (d) time in the open air and physical recreation, activities and pursuits undertaken under Rule 59; and - (e) attendance at a religious service under Rule 28(1)(b). - (3) The Governor shall, when making an order under paragraph (1) - (a) specify whether the removal from association is in general or in relation to a specified prescribed activity or activities; - (b) specify the Governor's reasons for making the order; - (c) record the day and time the order is made; - (d) explain the reasons for making the order to the prisoner; and - (e) give the prisoner a copy of the order. - (4) An order made under paragraph (1) shall not have effect to remove a prisoner from association for more than 72 hours unless authorized under paragraph (5). - (5) The Minister may, in writing, give authority for an order made under paragraph (1) to have effect for a maximum of one month. - (6) The Minister may, on the application of the Governor, renew an authority given under paragraph (5). - (7) The Governor - (a) may cancel an order made under paragraph (1) at any time that the Governor considers it appropriate to do so; - (b) may vary an order made under paragraph (1) so as to reduce the number of prescribed activities in respect of which the prisoner is removed from association; and - (c) shall cancel an order made under paragraph (1) if the Medical Officer advises, on medical grounds, that the Governor should do so. - (8) The Medical Officer shall visit a prisoner removed from association generally as soon as practicable after the order is made under paragraph (1) and, after that, as often as is necessary and at least once in every 7 days.
+- (1) The Governor may order, in writing, that a prisoner be removed from associating with other prisoners, either generally or during any period that the prisoner is engaged or taking part in prescribed activities or any specified prescribed activity. - (2) In this Rule, "prescribed activity" means -

+- (a) work a prisoner is required to undertake under Rule 54; - (b) education provided under Rule 57; - (c) counselling provided under Rule 58; - (d) time in the open air and physical recreation, activities and pursuits undertaken under Rule 59; and - (e) attendance at a religious service under Rule 28(1)(b). - (3) The Governor shall, when making an order under paragraph (1) - (a) specify whether the removal from association is in general or in relation to a specified prescribed activity or activities; - (b) specify the Governor's reasons for making the order; - (c) record the day and time the order is made; - (d) explain the reasons for making the order to the prisoner; and - (e) give the prisoner a copy of the order. - (4) An order made under paragraph (1) shall not have effect to remove a prisoner from association for more than 72 hours unless authorized under paragraph (5). - (5) The Minister may, in writing, give authority for an order made under paragraph (1) to have effect for a maximum of one month. - (6) The Minister may, on the application of the Governor, renew an authority given under paragraph (5). - (7) The Governor - (a) may cancel an order made under paragraph (1) at any time that the Governor considers it appropriate to do so; - (b) may vary an order made under paragraph (1) so as to reduce the number of prescribed activities in respect of which the prisoner is removed from association; and - (c) shall cancel an order made under paragraph (1) if the Medical Officer advises, on medical grounds, that the Governor should do so. - (8) The Medical Officer shall visit a prisoner removed from association generally as soon as practicable after the order is made under paragraph (1) and, after that, as often as is necessary and at least once in every 7 days.

-68 Possession etc. of prohibited articles
+68 Possession of prohibited articles44

-(1) A prisoner shall not have in his or her possession, or keep, conceal or deposit anywhere in the prison, any prohibited article.
+- (1) A prisoner shall not have in his or her possession, or keep, conceal or deposit anywhere in the prison, any prohibited article. - (2) Despite paragraph (1), the Medical Officer may issue a written order authorizing a named prisoner to receive a specified quantity and description of alcoholic liquor or controlled drugs. - (3) Despite paragraph (1) the Governor may issue a written order authorizing a named prisoner to be in possession of a personal communication device or a recording device, subject to any condition that may be specified in the authorization.

-- (2) Notwithstanding paragraph (1), the Medical Officer may issue a written order authorizing a named prisoner to receive a specified quantity and description of alcoholic liquor or controlled drugs. - (3) No person shall - (a) convey or throw into, or conceal or deposit in, the prison, any prohibited article; - (b) convey any prohibited article to a prisoner; or - (c) conceal or deposit any prohibited article in any place with a view to its coming into the possession of prisoner. - (4) The Governor may seize and detain any prohibited article which, in contravention of this Rule, is - (a) found in the possession of a prisoner or visitor; or - (b) conveyed or thrown into or concealed or deposited in, the prison.
+- (4) The Governor may seize and detain any prohibited article which, in contravention of this Rule, is - (a) found in the possession of a prisoner or visitor; or - (b) conveyed or thrown into, or concealed or deposited in, the prison.